-As of 31 December 2022, the scope of consolidation included 7 fully consolidated companies.
+As of 31 December 2023, the scope of consolidation included 7 fully consolidated companies.
 The template EU LI3 shows an overview of the consolidated companies.

 The template EU LI1 provides an overview about the differences between the accounting scope and the scope of prudential consolidation and mapping of financial statement categories with regulatory risk categories.
 The template EU LI2 shows the main sources of differences between regulatory exposure amounts and the carrying values.
-The "other differences" in template EU LI2 consist of the following items:
+The position "other differences" in template EU LI2 consists EUR 18.2 million difference between the positive market values for derivatives according to the balance sheet and the exposure value according to the Original Exposure Method (OEM).